sonali4794/Data-Mining-PS4/Exercise-4.md

 If we were to run supervised learning models, we would benefit from using these 15 components instead of all 36 (reduced by more than half) while losing roghly 25% of the data.

+##Association Rules

+Here we look at multiple ways in which shopping baskets of consumers can be connected and analyse through lift parameter.

 ![](Exercise-4_files/figure-markdown_github/unnamed-chunk-13-1.png)

+This gives a view of most popular items in shopping baskets for grocery shopping

     ## Apriori
     ##